Integrated User Firewall Overview

 A more detailed explanation of how this feature works is as follows:

-- The SRX Series reads the Active Directory event log to get source IP address-to-username mapping information.
+- The SRX Series or NFX Series device reads the Active Directory event log to get source IP address-to-username mapping information.
 To do so, a process in the SRX Series Routing Engine implements a Windows Management Instrumentation (WMI) client with Microsoft Distributed COM/Microsoft RPC stacks and an authentication mechanism to communicate with a Windows Active Directory controller in an Active Directory domain.
 Using event log information retrieved from the Active Directory controller, the process knows the IP addresses of active Active Directory users and abstracts IP-to-Active Directory username mapping information.
 The process monitors Active Directory event log changes via the same WMI DCOM interface to adjust local mapping information to reflect any change in the Active Directory server.
 Starting in Junos OS Release 17.4R1, the SRX Series WMI client can read the Active Directory event log to obtain IPv6 addresses, in addition to IPv4 addresses.
 Prior to Junos OS Release 17.4R1, the WMI client could read only IPv4 addresses.

 - The process uses LDAP to query the LDAP service interface of the Active Directory to identify the groups to which users belong.
 Having the IP address, the Active Directory user, and the groups, the process can generate authentication entries accordingly.